 South Australia has some of the oldest wine-grape vines in the world.
 Your shoes and clothing can pick up and spread pests such as weed seeds and diseases, including phylloxera.

 Please don’t walk amongst our vines unless you have been inducted by Pridham Viticulture.

-South Australian wine industry enjoys a very special advantage.
-The absence of a small but dangerous vine pest called Phylloxera means that region can still grow grape vines on their own roots, unlike most of the wine growing regions of the world.
+The South Australian wine industry enjoys a very special advantage – the absence of a small but dangerous vine pest called Phylloxera.
+This means the region can still grow grape vines on their own roots, unlike most of the wine growing regions of the world.
 In McLaren Vale most of the vineyards, including our oldest vines, are grown this way.